-Classy Merano is home to one of the most popular Christmas markets in Trentino Alto Adige, a region up north that totally embodies the festive season with a fairytale atmosphere that makes tis time of the year truly unforgettable.
+Classy Merano is home to one of the most popular Christmas markets of Trentino Alto Adige, in northern Italy.
+Here we are in a region that totally embodies the festive season with a fairytale atmosphere that makes tis time of the year truly unforgettable.

 Hundreds of people flock to Piazza della Rena to browse the colorful wooden huts selling beautiful Christmas decorations and traditional local delicacies.
 There is also a fantastic ice skating ring in Piazza Terme.
 And after a day out exploring, you can pamper yourself from head to toe in one of Merano’s fantastic spas.

 - The Christmas market is open from 23 November to 6 January, 10:00 am – 7:00 pm Sunday-Thursday and 10:00 am – 8:00 pm Friday-Saturday.

 - Further details are available on the Merano Christmas market website.

 With only about 900 inhabitants, Glorenza is the smallest village in the Alps, as well as a great alpine jewel with perfectly preserved medieval walls and towers.

 Every December the village hosts an intimate Advent Market that makes you feel a world away from the crowds of the larger and most famous markets of Bolzano and Merano.
 Arcades and the central piazza.
 Think Christmas carols, hand-made products, and sweet scents of roasted chestnuts and mulled wine!

 - Glorenza Advent Market takes place over the long weekend of 7-9 December, from 11:00 am to 9:00 pm.

 - Further details are available on the Venosta Valley website.